NicholasMamo/multiplex-plot/docs/_sources/drawable.rst.txt

 The basic process to draw Multiplex's new visualizations under the hood is as follows:

 	1. Users create a :class:`~drawable.Drawable` instance.
-	   This is made up of the figure and, optionally, the axis.
+	   This is made up of the figure and, optionally, the axes.
 	   Users need only interact with the :class:`~drawable.Drawable` instance.
 	2. To draw a visualization, users call the appropriate function on the :class:`~drawable.Drawable` instance.
 	   These functions start with ``draw_``, for example, :func:`~drawable.Drawable.draw_time_series`.